klaguedan/cse15l-lab-reports/lab01.md

 1. **<ins>No Argument</ins>**

    While in `/home/lecture1/messages/`, `ls` with no arguments is successful.
 In Line 2, the command outputs a whole list of the files within the working directory.
-Even though we did not use the command with an argument, it seems to default to the current working directory.
+Even though we did not use the command with an argument, it seems to default to the current working directory. **Corrected:** This is not an error; `ls` does exactly what it is supposed to do.

    ```
    WORKING DIRECTORY: /home/lecture1/messages